 The tradition of wearing the ring on the right hand was because ancient Romans held the belief that the left hand was less trustworthy.

-Switching the ring to different hands or fingers was common in countries where people did not have the means to afford both an engagement ring and wedding ring.
+Switching the ring to different hands or fingers was common in countries where people did not have the means to afford both an engagement ring and a wedding ring.

 And so to symbolize their union in marriage, they could just buy one ring and move its placement on the hand to assure marriage.

 Further back in history, Roman Catholics held the belief that wedding rings should be placed on the right hand.